 - a.
 Hands should be washed before and after contact with all patients.
 Hands should be washed after the use of gloves.
 Wash hands thoroughly with soap and water after contact with blood or body fluids.
 Use hand-gels when indicated. - b.
 Gloves should be worn when contact with blood, body fluids, or surfaces contaminated with blood or body fluids is anticipated. - c.
 Gowns or other appropriate coverings are indicated if splattering might occur. - d.
 Mask and protective eyewear, or face shields should be worn if aerosolization or splattering might to occur. - e.
-For emergency resuscitation, mouth pieces, resuscitation bags and other ventilation devices are strategically located and available for use. - f.
+To minimize the need for emergency and mouth-to-mouth resuscitation, mouth pieces, resuscitation bags and other ventilation devices are strategically located and available for use. - f.
 Sharp objects should be handled safely.
 Do not bend, break, or re-insert sharps. - g.
 Sharps should be discarded immediately after use into needle (sharps) box. - h.
 All needle stick accidents, mucosal splashes, contamination of open wounds (non-intact skin) with blood or body fluids, or other significant blood exposures should be promptly reported to the Office of Infection Control and Occupational (Employee) Health Service at respective practice site or facility. - i.
 All specimens are considered biohazardous.